 6.1 Councillors and senior employees of Perth and Kinross Council serve as board members, officials and technical advisors to subsidiary bodies of the Council.
-In 2023/24, the Strategic Lead - Legal and Governance served as a proper officer to the Tayside and Central Scotland Transport Partnership (TACTRAN).
-No remuneration was paid to councillors or senior employees of Perth and Kinross Council by subsidiary bodies of the Council in 2023/24.
+In 2024/25, the Strategic Lead of Legal and Governance and Strategic Lead of Finance and Business Support served as a proper officers to the Tayside and Central Scotland Transport Partnership (TACTRAN).
+No remuneration was paid to councillors or senior employees of Perth and Kinross Council by subsidiary bodies of the Council in 2024/25.